What is Caisse Populaire?

 Disadvantages of Caisse Populaire

 - Poorer Technology: They have lower assets and deposits.
-They do not possess sufficient funds to technologically compete with major financial institutions or banks.
+They do not possess sufficient funds to compete with major financial institutions or banks technologically.
 Therefore, they tend to be a quite old school in their practices and offerings in relation to technology.

 - Location-Oriented: Caisse Populaires was introduced with the aim of catering to the needs of members of a particular community.
 These communities were generally geographically concentrated.
 Therefore, the services of such credit unions are more likely to be concentrated within a particular geographical area.
 They are less likely to have worldwide branches and provide banking services from anywhere across the world.